 I am constantly disappointed that Republican Candidate's do not "take the gloves off" and bear down against their democratic opponents (both progressives and moderates).
 There is no room for congratulations for electing moderate democrats.
 I want candidates who will fight to save the country--from school boards to president.
 Have we not learned that the boot will be applied to our neck (taxes, social policies and insane laws) when any democrat takes office?

 I’m not congratulating, just fair political analysis.
-I can’t be dismayed in blue states that the Republican Party put up bad candidates to win and I’m not going to be upset with a moderate Naval Academy grad when in other places Democrats are electing socialists.
+I can’t be dismayed in blue states where the Republican Party put up bad candidates to win.
+I’m not going to be upset with a moderate Naval Academy grad when in other places Democrats are electing socialists.
 Democrats are 50% of the population, and if they are going to elect someone in an area they control, I’d rather it be a Spanberger or Fetterman, than a Mamdani.
 I think that’s better for our country.